ncut-ai/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Optimization/DuelingDDQN-DNN(D3QN)/readme.md

 This study validates the effectiveness of the **DuelingDDQN-DNN (D3QN)** algorithm in multi-intersection traffic signal control.
 The experimental results show that compared to traditional Q-learning and standard DDQN, the **DuelingDDQN-DNN** algorithm significantly improves traffic flow efficiency, reduces congestion time, and performs well in adapting to varying traffic demands.

 The experiments were conducted using the traffic simulation platform **SUMO**, testing signal control for multiple intersections.
-Different traffic flows and signal cycle configurations were used to validate the adaptability and superiority of the **DuelingDDQN-DNN** algorithm in various scenarios.
+Different traffic flows and signal cycle configurations were used to validate the adaptability and superiority of the **DuelingDDQN-DNN** algorithm in various scenarios。